wp-plugins/constant-contact-api/readme.txt

 10. To edit the form, return the the Form Designer page (from Step 3) and click on the form tab with the name of the form you would like to edit.
 Edit the form, then click Update Form.
 The form will show as updated on your website.

 == Changelog ==

+= 2.1 =
+* Events Marketing page now available in the administration (under Constant Contact > Events)
+	* View event and registrant details
+* Improves speed of administration by caching Activities, Campaigns, Lists, and Events

 = 2.0.1 =
 * <strong>Fixed major bug</strong> where username and password would be reset when saving settings on the plugin's Registration options page. (<a href="http://wordpress.org/support/topic/532274" rel="nofollow">issue #532274</a>)